Blog · arXiv Analysis · Last reviewed June 25, 2026

 The annotation framework is aligned with DSM-5-TR and ICD-11 categories, but the paper is careful to frame the labels as symptom-oriented annotations rather than formal clinical diagnoses.
 The five psychiatric categories are Major Depressive Disorder, Generalized Anxiety Disorder, Separation Anxiety Disorder, Adjustment Disorder, and Insomnia.
 The other tiers annotate relational stressor triggers and temporal relationship phase.

-The paper reports that the annotation process used four trained annotators and, in the appendix, identifies the annotators as licensed psychiatrists with training in clinical psychology and mental-health research.
+The paper reports that the annotation process used four trained annotators and, in the appendix, identifies them as licensed psychiatrists with training in clinical psychology and mental-health research.
 Each post was independently annotated, disagreements were adjudicated, and inter-annotator agreement was measured.
 Reported Cohen's kappa values were 0.78 for psychiatric symptoms, 0.72 for relational stressors, and 0.81 for temporal relationship phases.
 The final dataset uses a 70:10:20 stratified train, validation, and test split.

 The label distribution is uneven.
 Adjustment Disorder appears in 74.5 percent of posts and Generalized Anxiety Disorder in 71.1 percent, while Major Depressive Disorder is 17.1 percent and Insomnia is 1.2 percent.
 Commitment Ambiguity and Lack of Communication are the most common relational stressors, and the Separation phase dominates temporal labels.
 This is not a defect to hide.
 It is the shape of the benchmark's world.